slarosa/QGIS-Developer-Cookbook/english_us/source/raster.rst

 .. _raster:

-.. index:: Raster Layers; using
+.. index:: raster layers; using

 Using Raster Layers
 ===================

 This sections lists various operations you can do with raster layers.

-.. index:: Raster Layers; details
+.. index:: raster layers; details

 Layer Details
 -------------